mbr4477/blog/content/blog/science-fair/science-fair.md

 featuredImage: IMAG0951.jpg
 ---

 I could've titled this post "10 Can't Miss Tips for Blowing Away Your Science Fair Competition" but I'm not into clickbait titles and checklists.
 Plus that doesn't seem very sportsmanlike (or scientistlike? :thinking:).
-First, let's address the ethos question I know you're thinking...

-## Why Should You Care What I Have to Say?
-You don't have to listen to a thing I recommend.
-And you might win.
-Such is the nature of competitions that include subjective judging.
-However, these suggestions are motivated from really wanting to see students succeed at science and engineering, learn a rigorous process, and see how fun it can be.

-Beyond that, I won two overall state-level awards in middle school (yes, science fair is the only time you can cite middle school accomplishments) and a high school overall award in one of Kentucky's top two most competitive regions.
-Two of my three high school projects took me to the [International Science and Engineering Fair](https://www.societyforscience.org/isef/) (ISEF), and I placed in the grand awards my senior year.
+These suggestions are motivated from really wanting to see students succeed at science and engineering, learn a rigorous process, and see how fun it can be.
+My thoughts are drawn from my experience in state-level competitions in middle school and two trips to the [International Science and Engineering Fair](https://www.societyforscience.org/isef/) (ISEF), where placed in the grand awards my senior year.
 I was homeschooled (interpret that how you may), so I didn't just hop into a university lab with access to ridiculous equipment.
 I had help in the way of invaluable advice from college faculty and teachers, but that's transferable knowledge and precisely why I'm writing this article.

-If you're thinking, "Yeah, but you're from Kentucky," realize that Kentucky delegations to ISEF place near the top every year in per capita awards.
-Look it up.
-We're not dumb :sunglasses:.
 So let's dive into it.

 ![isef junior](IMAG0158.jpg)
 <p style="text-align: center;"><em>My junior-year project at ISEF 2013 in Phoenix</em></p>